 Liquidity Needs

-Unless you have ample savings elsewhere, annuities provide little liquidity.
+Unless you have ample savings elsewhere, an annuity provides little liquidity.
 Think about any big upcoming expenses, emergencies, or health costs to understand your liquidity requirements.

 Life Expectancy and Health